DockerNepiPI/DockerDokuWikiPI/README.md

 # DokuWiki Docker Image for Raspbian

-This docker image based on a self build [debian:stretch](https://github.com/RPi-Distro/pi-gen) image from RPi-Distro.
+This docker container based on debian jessie.
 Builds a docker container image with a DokuWiki running on Apache2 PHP server.

-## Prerequisite

-  * debian:stretch image from pi-gen.

 ## Build Container